CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 #### Run All Tests Against the Minified Release Version of CesiumJS

-Most test options load CesiumJS using the individual source files in the `Source` directory, which is great for debugging.
+Most test options load CesiumJS with the unminified build plus a source map, which is great for debugging.

-However, many users build apps using the built Cesium.js in `Build/Cesium` (which is created, for example, by running `npm run minifyRelease`).
-This option runs the tests using this instead of individual CesiumJS source files.
+However, many users build apps using the built Cesium.js in `Build/Cesium` (which is created, for example, by running `npm run release`).
+This option runs the tests using this instead of the unminified build.
 The release version has `DeveloperError` exceptions optimized out so this test option makes `toThrowDeveloperError` always pass.
 See the [Build Guide](https://github.com/CesiumGS/cesium/blob/main/Documentation/Contributors/BuildGuide/README.md#build-scripts) for all the CesiumJS build options.
-When testing against built Cesium.js, the specs need to be built as well with `npm run build-specs`.

 `npm run test-release`